Semi-local string comparison: algorithmic techniques and applications

 Assuming the ``equal/unequal'' character comparison model, Aho et al.\ \cite{Aho+:76_JACM} gave a lower bound of $\Omega(mn)$ on the solution running time of the (global) LCS problem (see also a survey by Bergroth et al.\ \cite{Bergroth+:00}).
-Both the standard dynamic programming algorithm, and the seaweed algorithm \algref{alg-seaweed} match this lower bound, and therefore are asymptotically optimal in this model.
+Both the standard dynamic programming LCS algorithm, and the seaweed combing algorithm (\algref{alg-seaweed}) match this lower bound, and are therefore asymptotically optimal in this model.

-\mysection{The micro-block speedup} In the previous section, we assumed the character comparison model that only allows comparison outcomes ``equal'' and ``unequal''.
-We now switch to a more powerful character comparison model, assuming that the alphabet is a totally ordered set, and comparison outcomes are ``less than'', ``equal'' and ``greater than''.
+\mysection{The micro-block speedup} In the previous section, we developed a semi-local LCS algorithm running in time $O(mn)$, assuming the character comparison model that only allows comparison outcomes ``equal'' and ``unequal''.
+We now aim for an asymptotically faster algorithm.
+In such a situation, we cannot afford to perform all the $mn$ pairwise comparisons of characters from each string.
+Therefore, it is natural to switch to a more powerful comparison model, where the alphabet is a totally ordered set, and comparison outcomes are ``less than'', ``equal'' and ``greater than''.
+The ``missing'' comparisons can be obtained by transitivity.
 In this model, we no longer need to process every dag cell individually, so algorithms with running time $o(mn)$ become possible \footnote{This holds true even if the computation model assumption is weakened, so that character comparisons and arithmetic operations are charged using the log-cost RAM model.
 However, for uniformity we will stick to our original assumption of the unit-cost RAM model.}.